euesdenJ/Turorial_281016/something.md

 This is Git telling you that there are no unrecorded, uncommitted changes present in this directory.

+Finally some text here -- its in reverse order

  Note that Git refers to versioned_dir as the “working directory”.
 This is an important piece of terminology.
 The “working directory” is the term we use to refer to a directory that is being version controlled.

+A “clean” working directory is one

+Also some extra here

-A “clean” working directory is one for which all changes have been committed, while a “dirty” working directory is one that contains changes that have not yet been committed (i.e. recorded/saved).
+ for which all changes have been committed, while a “dirty” working directory is one that contains changes that have not yet been committed (i.e. recorded/saved).

+Adding some extra text here